Qhojoblinks-7/vukalink/DATABASE.md

 -- No DELETE policy for applications for now; status changes are preferred.

+--
+-- RLS Policies for public.saved_opportunities table
+--
+-- Students can view their saved opportunities
+CREATE POLICY "Students can view their saved opportunities" ON public.saved_opportunities FOR SELECT TO authenticated
+  USING (student_id = auth.uid());

+-- Students can save opportunities
+CREATE POLICY "Students can save opportunities" ON public.saved_opportunities FOR INSERT TO authenticated
+  WITH CHECK (student_id = auth.uid());

+-- Students can remove their saved opportunities CREATE POLICY "Students can remove their saved opportunities" ON public.saved_opportunities FOR DELETE TO authenticated
+  USING (student_id = auth.uid());

+--
+-- RLS Policies for public.chats table
+--
+-- Participants can view their chats
+CREATE POLICY "Participants can view their chats" ON public.chats FOR SELECT TO authenticated
+  USING (student_id = auth.uid() OR company_id = auth.uid());

+--
+-- RLS Policies for public.messages table
+--
+-- Participants can view messages in their chats CREATE POLICY "Participants can view messages in their chats" ON public.messages FOR SELECT TO authenticated
+  USING (
+    chat_id IN (
+      SELECT id FROM public.chats WHERE student_id = auth.uid() OR company_id = auth.uid()
+    )
+  );

+-- Participants can send messages
+CREATE POLICY "Participants can send messages" ON public.messages FOR INSERT TO authenticated
+  WITH CHECK (
+    (sender_role = 'student' AND sender_id = auth.uid()) OR
+    (sender_role = 'company' AND sender_id = auth.uid())
+  );

+--
+-- RLS Policies for public.notifications table
+--
+-- Users can view their notifications
+CREATE POLICY "Users can view their notifications" ON public.notifications FOR SELECT TO authenticated
+  USING (user_id = auth.uid());

+-- Users can update their notifications
+CREATE POLICY "Users can update their notifications" ON public.notifications FOR UPDATE TO authenticated
+  USING (user_id = auth.uid())
+  WITH CHECK (user_id = auth.uid());

+--
+-- RLS Policies for public.company_team_members table
+--
+-- Company members can view their own membership CREATE POLICY "Company members can view their own membership" ON public.company_team_members FOR SELECT TO authenticated
+  USING (user_id = auth.uid());

 -- -----------------------------------------------------------
 -- 5. STORAGE BUCKETS
 --    - Public/private access handled by RLS policies in Supabase Dashboard -> Storage